varunoberoi/deepstream.io-website-old/pages/docs/record.md

 optional: true
 desc: If true, the callback function will be called immediatly with the current value.

-Subscribe registers a callback that will be notified whenever the value changes.
-It can be called with just a callback function, a callback and a path to subscribe to or all three arguments.
+Subscribe registers a function that will be invoked whenever the record's value changes.
+You can subscribe to all changes off the record's data by just providing a callback function or to changes of a specific path within the record.

+Optionally one can also pass `true` to execute the callback function straight away with the record's current value.

 	shoppingCart = ds.record.getRecord( 'shopping-cart/4322' );

+	// Subscribe to any change of the record shoppingCart.subscribe(function( data ){
+		// do stuff...
+	});

+	// Only subscribe to price changes and add true to run
-	renderPrice = function( price ) {
+	// renderPrice straight away for the current price renderPrice = function( price ) {
 		document.getElementById( 'price' ).innerHTML = price;
 	};